Sikhism in New Zealand: Sikh communities

 The first identifiable Sikhs to arrive in New Zealand were two brothers - Phuman Singh and Bir Singh Gill from the Moga district of Punjab.
 Bir Singh was a herbalist who married and lived amongst the Māori on the North Island.
 A small wave of Sikhs arrived in New Zealand between 1890 and 1910; mostly immigrants from Punjab.
 Most Sikhs settled in Waikato, Auckland, Wellington, or Christchurch.

 There is a significant history of many Sikhs being dairy farmers throughout New Zealand, many of them being great pioneers.
 The majority are in the Waikato region and have been there for many generations.
 Much hard work was undertaken in terms of clearing scrub and tea trees to convert to farmland in the early years.
 Embracing the Māori culture was also an important aspect.
 Many of these farmers are well respected within and outside the community for the significant contribution they have made.

-With the Sikh community in New Zealand increasing, the New Zealand Sikh Society was developed in 1964, and the first gurdwara was built in Hamilton in 1977 and another in 1986 in Otahuhu.
+With the Sikh community in New Zealand increasing, the New Zealand Sikh Society was developed in 1964, and the first gurdwara was built in Hamilton in 1977 and another in 1986 in Ōtāhuhu.
 With the increasing number of Sikhs in New Zealand, an increasing number of gurdwaras have been established across the country.

 The number of people affiliating with the Sikh religion more than quadrupled since 2006.
 Papatoetoe in Auckland is considered to be the area with the most Sikhs in New Zealand and it has three sikh Gurudwaras in the suburb.